lmanan/lmanan.github.io/_posts/2021-04-27-Language-Models-are-few-shot-learners.md

 The authors state that humans can perform language tasks from only a few examples or from simple instructions.
 Previous approaches required pretraining on a large corpus of text and then fine tuning on a specific task.
 In contrast, trained large language models are better at few shot tasks.
 The figure paper taken from their paper gives a nice distinction between zero shot, one shot and few shot tasks.
 <p><figure><img src="/images/2021-04-27/few-shot.png" alt=""/></figure></p>

+In the Segment Anything [paper](https://arxiv.org/pdf/2304.02643.pdf) use this as inspiration.
+From Kirillov et al,

+>"When scaled and trained with abundant corpora from the web, these models' zero and few shot performance compares well to fine-tuned models.
+Empirical trends show this behaviour improving with model scale, dataset size and total training compute."